 The main trend is up according to the daily swing chart.
 However, Tuesday’s closing price reversal top at .6883 and today’s subsequent confirmation has shifted momentum to the downside.
 Over the near-term, we’re going to see a break into at least .6803, or a breakout over .6883.

-Based on the current price at 111.990, the direction of the USD/JPY the rest of the session is likely to be determined by trader reaction to the short-term Fibonacci level at 111.984.
+Based on the early price action and the current price at 1.1116, the direction of the EUR/USD the rest of the session on Wednesday is likely to be determined by trader reaction to the long-term downtrending Gann angle at 1.1109.

 Investing.com -- Gold prices rose a little on Thursday but couldn’t get back above $1,500 an ounce as U.S. earnings failed to generate much additional pressure on the Federal Reserve to cut interest rates at its policy meeting next week.

 Uncertainty over Brexit is supporting gold on Wednesday, but so far the move represents only a short-term, knee-jerk reaction to yesterday’s developments.
 The move is most likely being fueled by some light speculative buying by traders betting on the worst outcome and weak shorts lightening up on their bearish positions.